Maxime22/BioLibrePresentation/README.md

 - [x] Profile page for people to share their social networks and their website
 - [ ] Paging
 - [ ] Exchange page, shop page
-- [ ] Facebook subscription
-- [ ] React.js implementation on some pages with the site in API gradually
+- [ ] React.js implementation on some pages with the site in API gradually (maybe not totally because of the SEO)
 - [ ] Test implementation (in Symfony with Php Unit and React.js with Jest)
 - [ ] Do little games in JS in the website
 - [ ] Make a mobile app in React Native